gatsbyjs/gatsby/docs/docs/how-to/cloud/set-node-version.md

 ### Using nvm

-You can include a `.nvmrc` file in your project repository, and Gatsby Cloud will read the node version from that file.
+You can include a `.nvmrc` file in your project repository, and Gatsby Cloud will read the Node version from that file.

 Example format: